Memories of a Teenager

 Memories of a Teenager (Spanish title Yo, Adolescente) is a 2020 Argentine teen drama film directed by Lucas Santa Ana.
 The movie stars Renato Quattordio, Malena Narvay, Thomás Lepera, and Jerónimo Giocondo Bosia.
 The movie premiered on July 23, 2020, on the Cine.Ar channel.
 Netflix acquired the rights to release the film on November 12 of the same year.

 Plot

 Nicolás "Zabo" Zamorano, between 2004 and 2005, begins writing a blog about his daily life titled Yo, Adolescente (literally I, a Teenager) following the suicide of a close friend and a fire at a nearby concert that results in multiple deaths.
 Shortly after, Nicolás begins to question his sexuality, and becomes intimate with several people.

+Critical reception

+Ben Turner, writing for The Pink Lens, found that the film "perfectly captures the confusion of adolescence" but also criticized the film's portrayal of suicide, finding it sensationalistic, romanticized, simplistic, and "a cheap book-end".